 When creating your budget, don’t forget about the line items that only occur a few times a year (or even once a year,) but that you already know will happen.
-For example, HOA dues, annual car registration, yearly subscription renewals.
+For example, HOA dues, annual car registration, indirect costs from other purchases and yearly subscription renewals.

 If you don’t plan ahead for these irregular expenses, when they come up they can throw your whole budget for a loop and result in you feeling stressed out and frustrated.